ln2t/cvrmap/README.md

 # Installation

-As of now, the only supported installation procedure is to clone this git repo and make `run.py` executable.
+As of now, the only supported installation procedure is to clone this git repo, make `cvrmap` executable and add it to your path.
 Make sure you have all python3 dependencies installed:

 ```
 pip install -r requirements.txt